 The hardest part of teaching is the thing they don’t cover in teachers’ education programs – classroom management!
-It’s what makes a day turn from jump-to-the-sky-amazing to don’t-want-to-ever-come-back-again-awful.
+It’s what makes a day turn from jump-to-the-sky-amazing to don’t-want-to-ever-come-back-again-AWFUL.

 Classroom management is undoubtedly one of the hardest teaching skills to learn, but these tried and true tips and tricks will help you focus students’ attention, manage behavior issues and motivate reluctant learners.